Freedom to roam: Finland

 One may stay or set up camp temporarily in the countryside, a reasonable distance from homes, pick mineral samples, wild berries, mushrooms and flowers (as long as they are not protected species).
 One may fish with a rod and line (only still waters), row, sail or use a motorboat on waterways (with certain restrictions), and swim or bathe in both inland waters and the sea.
 One can walk, ski and ice fish on frozen lakes, rivers and the sea.
 Income from selling picked berries or mushrooms is tax-free.
 Picking cloudberry may be temporarily restricted to local residents in parts of Lapland.
 In the autonomous province of Åland the right to camp's inclusion in the right to roam was disputed, but since 2013 this is no longer the case.

+When traveling with a motorhome or camper, one can park and spend the night anywhere parking is allowed, including along public roads.
+Checking parking area signs is essential to ensure compliance with overnight stay regulations.
+Private and forest roads can serve as suitable parking spots, as long as there are no signage restrictions.
+Off-road driving requires landowner permission, but parking off-road near the road is allowed for convenience.
+Overnight stays are generally prohibited in shopping center parking lots, but service stations often provide suitable facilities.
+When visiting national parks, designated areas or parking lots may allow overnight stays, potentially requiring a permit.
+Nature reserves have specific rules regarding overnight stays.

 One may not disturb others or damage property, disturb breeding birds (or their nests or young), or disturb reindeer or game animals.
 One may not cut down or damage living trees, or collect wood, moss or lichen on other people's property, nor may one light open fires without the landowner's permission (except in an emergency).
 It is acceptable, however, to use an alcohol burner, wood stove or similar device that has no hot parts touching the ground.
 One may not disturb the privacy of people's homes by camping too near to them or making too much noise, nor litter, drive motor vehicles off-road without the landowner's permission, or fish (excluding angling) or hunt without the relevant permits.
 If horse riding causes more than a minor inconvenience or disturbance, an agreement for the long term use of the route must be made with the landowner.
 A horse may also be taken to swim in a water body without the consent of the owner of the water area (excluding public beaches).

-The right is a positive right in the respect that only the government is allowed to restrict it as in the case of strict nature reserves.
-However, the exact definition remains mostly uncodified and based on the principle of nulla poena sine lege (what is not illegal cannot be punished).